Ynck-Hng/O-shop/README.md

 The point of this project was to practice implementing common e-shop features such as :

 - Setting up the main page
-- Spen an article page
+- Open an article page
 - Sorting by categories
 - Managing authentications and user sign-ins
 - Secured routes